Elmore’s free throw helps Herd sneak past ODU in C-USA quarterfinals

 Browning had the hottest shooting night of any member of the Herd.
 The Logan County native went 10-19 from the field.
 While the unselfishness was on display tonight, the senior was most impressed with his team’s response to the Monarchs’ run to take the lead.

 With the win, Marshall improves to 19-14 on the season and advances to the C-USA semifinals for the second consecutive year.
-The Herd will face the Louisiana Tech Bulldogs Friday at 2 pm on CBS Sports Network.
-Marshall fell in their only meeting with the Bulldogs this season, a close 94-90 loss in Ruston, Louisiana.
+The Herd will face the Louisiana Tech Bulldogs Friday at 2 p.m. on CBS Sports Network.
+Marshall fell in their only meeting with the Bulldogs this season, a last-second 94-92 loss in Ruston, Louisiana.

 Jake Griffith can be contacted at [email protected]